Views: 98

 Unaware they have sexually transmitted infections (STIs)

-conditions.
+A variety of factors can make a pregnancy high risk.
+These include age and certain health conditions.
 If you have a high-risk pregnancy, you will need extra care before, during and after birth.
 Make sure you get thorough prenatal care.
 Stay in close communication with your healthcare provider to reduce your risk of pregnancy complications.

 Hope you found this information helpful.
 Good luck with your parenthood!!